dashifyML/dashifyML/README.md

 * Many tools for deep analysis, such as filtering, aggregation and grouping of metrics
 * Filtering of hyperparameters
 * ...

+### Exports

+* Download of plots as .png, .json
+* Download of consolidated experiment data as .csv
+* Export of the whole dashify analysis and reproduce, continue the analysis at any point later in a different machine too.

 ## Getting Started